Poseudoon/finalproject/README.md

    The scale factor scales the visualized wavefunction and
    the x- and y-range determines the visualized x- and y-intervals.

-   After execution the program will show 2 plots with the interplated potential.
+   After execution the program will show 2 plots with the interpolated potential.
-   One shows the nr. of desired wavefunctions, raised by their energy, and the
+   One shows the number of desired wavefunctions, raised by their energy, and the
    x-expectancy.
    The second plot shows the x-uncertainty for the respective energies
    In the passed outputpath the plots will be saved as .pdf.
 The potential,